Chair

 District Two Representative

-During law school, her team placed first in the Trial Advocacy Intramural Competition in 2019.
-She was a Rule XX student practitioner and later a law clerk for the Jefferson Parish District Attorney’s Office.
-She also was the Gillis Long intern at the Louisiana Civil Justice Center (2017) and at the Justice and Accountability Center of Louisiana (2019).
-Following law school graduation, she worked as a staff attorney at Southeast Louisiana Legal Services in the Veterans and Innovative Projects Unit.
+During law school, she was a Rule XX student practitioner and later a law clerk for the Jefferson Parish District Attorney’s Office.
+She also served as the Gillis Long intern at the Louisiana Civil Justice Center (2017) and the Justice and Accountability Center of Louisiana (2019).
+Following law school, she worked as a staff attorney at Southeast Louisiana Legal Services in the Veterans and Innovative Projects Unit.

 3500 Causeway Blvd Ste 185